aneem1999/A7medNa3em/README.md

 - 👋 Hi, I’m @A7medNa3em
-- 👀 I am ambitious embedded systems graduate from Faculty of Electronic Engineering, Menoufia University, studying electronics and control engineering.
+- 👀 I am ambitious Embedded Systems Engineer graduate from Faculty of Electronic Engineering, Menoufia University, studying electronics and control engineering.
      I am interested in embedded systems and robotics
 - 📫 How to reach me ahmedaneng@gmail.com